Tag Archive for: Independence

 infant-montessori-classroom-day-care

 5. Highly trained teachers, and a ratio that supports lots of individualized attention.
-Childcare regulations require a 1:4 ratio of daycare staff to babies.
-We think that 1:4 is too high a ratio to maintain all day long: four awake, active children is too many for a teacher, even a well trained teacher, to consistently provide the level of individualization we think is optimal.
-That’s why while we always maintain the 1:4 staffing ratio, we aim to have a 1:3 ratio of awake children to staff for most of the day.
-In part, this is possible because in our mixed-age (3 months to around 18-24 months) infant rooms, children nap on their own schedule, and typically a few are asleep at any given time. mirror-montessori-infant-childcareRegulations also require daycare staff to have 12 ECUs (early childhood education units.)
+We offer a 1:4 ratio of daycare staff to our babies.
+In our mixed-age (3 month to around 18-24 months) infant rooms, children nap on their own schedule, and typically a few are asleep at any given time. mirror-montessori-infant-childcareRegulations also require daycare staff to have 12 ECUs (early childhood education units.)
 Often, that’s the extent of the education and training you’ll find at daycare facilities.
 We again do not think that’s enough!
-Research shows that the education level and intelligence of your baby’s primary care provider has a huge impact on his intellectual, social and physical development.
+Research shows that the education level and intelligence of your baby’s primary care provider have a huge impact on his intellectual, social and physical development.
 You know from your experience as a parent that you often need to think on your feet; that parenting is easier if you have a clear idea of your goals, and the approaches to childrearing you want to follow.
 That’s why each LePort infant room is led by a university-educated teacher who has also completed the rigorous one-year, Assistant to Infancy training at an AMI training center, or an equivalent MACTE-accredited training program.
-In addition to this training for the lead teacher, most of the other infant teachers in your child’s room are also college graduates—and all of them are intelligent, observant, and nurturing individuals whom we’ve handpicked for our program!
-Click here to read more about the attributes we look for when hiring your baby’s first teacher.
+(In some cases, your child’s teacher may not have completed a degree and/or Montessori training program, but instead has been promoted from an assistant position, where they were carefully evaluated on a range of criteria, from expressive vocabulary to genuine warmth and caring for children.
+As part of their role, they are enrolled in and completing a training program.)
+Read more about the attributes we look for when hiring your baby’s first teacher.

 Transitioning to Montessori: Independence (Part 1 of 5)